yubrajbhoi/termux-python/Doc/library/ctypes.rst

       Setting this attribute to 0 is the same as not setting it at all.

+   .. attribute:: _align_

+      An optional small integer that allows overriding the alignment of the structure when being packed or unpacked to/from memory.
+      Setting this attribute to 0 is the same as not setting it at all.

+      .. versionadded:: 3.13

    .. attribute:: _anonymous_

       An optional sequence that lists the names of unnamed (anonymous) fields.